cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 Please note that when setting the text content of an HTML element, there are subtle but important differences between using `.innerHTML`, `innerText`, and `textContent`.

 ---
+- String input may contain only space characters or leading/trailing space.
+Ideally the app should not accept a string containing only spaces as a book title or author's name.

+` `pageInput.value` is a string and it can be a number in scientific format (e.g. "3e2") -- which may look weird when isplayed as a value of page count.

+A better and safer approach to deal with user input is to first preprocess/sanitise them, and then store the cleaned values in variables.
+Thereafter, refer only to the variables for cleaned values consistently throughout the rest of the code.

+---

 Using user input directly without sanitization, normalization, or conversion to the proper data type can be dangerous.